Table of contents

 There are two types of social proof: positive and negative.
 Knowing how to respond and maximize the return on both can boost your click-through and conversion rates.
 Whether you’re starting a business or already have an online store, keep reading to learn more about positive vs. negative social proof and how to get it right.

 But let’s back up for a second.

-Social proof is a psychological phenomenon that occurs when people take cues from others in order to make decisions.
+Social proof is a psychological phenomenon that occurs when people take cues from others to make decisions.
 It can dictate what people are more likely to do if they see others doing it.
-This herd mentality has been proven time and again, in everything from scientific studies to marketing campaigns.
+This herd mentality has been repeatedly proven in everything from scientific studies to marketing campaigns.

-Other types of social proof, such as social media followings and influencer endorsements, can help widen the reach of your brand.
+Other types of social proof, such as social media posts, followings, and influencer endorsements, can help widen your brand’s reach.
 And still other types of social proof, such as awards and accreditations, can help build trust and credibility.

 - Include customer testimonials on your website